Published: 01 June 2022

 28.2 The Contractor shall notify the Authority immediately if it has reason to suspect that any Fraud has occurred or is occurring or is likely to occur.

 28.3 If the Contractor or Contractor's staff commits Fraud in relation to this or any other contract with the Crown (including the Authority) the Authority may:

 28.3.1 terminate the Contract immediately by giving notice in writing and recover from the Contractor the amount of any loss suffered by the Authority resulting from the termination, including the cost reasonably incurred by the Authority of making other arrangements for the supply of the Research and any additional expenditure incurred by the Authority throughout the remainder of the Research Period; or

-28.3.2 recover in full from the Contractor any other loss sustained by the Authority in consequence of any breach of this Condition 28.
+28.3.2 recover in full from the Contractor any other loss sustained by the Authority in consequence of any breach of this Clause 28.

 29.1 The Parties shall in the first instance attempt to resolve any dispute with respect to any matter arising out of or relating to this Contract by negotiation.